I would like to introduce you to a new tool called EventBridge Atlas.

 It has been developed to help engineers and organistations document and explore events within their Event-Driven architectures.

-I currently lead a small team of engineers and we have been using AWS EventBridge for over a year now.
+I currently lead a small team of engineers and we have been using Amazon EventBridge for over a year now.

 As time moves on our architecture has evolved.